If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The Japanese title screen is rather barebones compared to the US and European versions, which add the usual copyright and licensing info and arrange the OPENING and PASSWORD options horizontally to fit.
 For some reason, the European release awkwardly places these in the middle of the copyright info.

-The European release also replaces all mentions of Konami and their logo with "Palcom Software", which was a Konami subsidiary that handled PAL conversions at the time.
+The European release also replaces nearly all mentions of Konami and their logo with "Palcom Software", which was a Konami subsidiary that handled PAL conversions at the time.
 It suffers from some minor palette issues on the "TWARE", the "III", and the "r" in "Dracula's."

 Music